-We will leverage the new 'Electives' element of our Mindsets and Skillsets Curriculum to ensure that its student body is exposed to an inclusive curriculum offering students opportunities to explore their own cultures and identities, as well as that of others.
-An inclusive curriculum 'recognises that students have multiple identities that are shaped by their previous experiences and that a diverse range of personal circumstances influence how they learn' and 'responding to those factors may enhance achievement, progression and retention'.64
+The newly validated programmes contain a common core named Professional Life Practice, designed to provide students with the broader competencies to support their development into creative careers.
+Importantly central to the delivery of the competencies and embedded within the taught curriculum, are the development of social capital and employability skills.
+These are taught through an inclusive curriculum offering students opportunities to explore their own cultures and identities, as well as that of others.
+An inclusive curriculum 'recognises that students have multiple identities that are shaped by their previous experiences and that a diverse range of personal circumstances influence how they learn' and 'responding to those factors may enhance achievement, progression and retention'.62